 If you want to try castor oil as a foot treatment, generously rub the oil on your feet at night then slip on a pair of old socks and let this moisturizing oil work its magic.
 (This oil is heavier and more viscose than the cooking oils you may be familiar with.
 You’ll want to make sure to cover it with thick socks to prevent staining clothing or sheets.)
 But I can tell you that it makes a difference.
 When I first tried using castor oil as a foot rub, I had remarkably softer skin in less than two weeks.

 Is castor oil good for hair?

-Once we started researching this beauty oil, we discovered that there are a lot of rumors circulating that castor oil, specifically Jamaican black castor oil, can promote hair growth and slow hair loss.
-There is absolutely no evidence that either of these claims are true.
-However, this oil has some definite benefits to hair.
+Once I started researching this beauty oil, I discovered that there are a lot of rumors circulating that castor oil, specifically Jamaican black castor oil, can promote hair growth and slow hair loss.
+There is absolutely no evidence that either of these claims is true.
+However, this oil has some definite benefits for hair.

 When applied to the scalp, the oil can lubricate the hair shaft and decrease the chances of breakage and split ends.
 (It can do the same for eyebrows and eyelashes.)
 However, those with long, thick hair should use caution when considering applying castor oil to the hair shaft.
 In rare instances, the weight of the oil has caused felting.

 Some surprising topical uses

 This almost magical elixir is supposed to aid in circulation.
 That explains why many athletes rub it into tired and sore muscles.
 In addition, it makes a seductive massage oil for the same reason.